RyanMSinclaire/HW3/README.md

 - isSolvedFilterTest
 - myQuestionFilterTest

-I tried to use **javadoc** to test a different method but it wouldn't allow me to runn my other test so I left it out of this assignment.
+I tried to use **jUnit** to test a different method but it wouldn't allow me to runn my other test so I left it out of this assignment.

-LINKS:
+__LINKS__:

 [Screen Cast](https://drive.google.com/file/d/19MFvNq6k9OjR--QNuwfjoTeCV2XwSDms/view?usp=sharing)